react-component/field-form/README.md

 ## 🔥 `preserve` is no need anymore

 In `rc-form` you should use `preserve` to keep a value cause Form will auto remove a value from Field removed.
 Field Form will always keep the value in the Form whatever Field removed.

+## 🔥 `setFields` not trigger `onFieldsChange` anymore

+User control update will not trigger `onFieldsChange` event since it will case potential dead loop.

+## 🔥 `setFieldsValue` not trigger `onValuesChange` anymore

+User control update will not trigger `onValuesChange` event since it will case potential dead loop.